The Valencian Dansà: faith, tradition and rhythm in the square

 How to program an efficient circular choreography in real time 💃

 From a technical point of view, La Dansà implements a cyclic movement algorithm with synchronized displacements.
 Dancers execute a sequence of basic steps that repeat in loops conditioned by the musical rhythm.
-To optimize the experience, a polar coordinate system is required to manage group rotation and avoid collisions.
-Synchronization among participants is achieved through auditory (music) and visual (leader's gestures) signals, similar to a distributed network protocol.
+To optimize the experience, a polar coordinate system is required to manage the group's rotation and avoid collisions.
+Synchronization among participants is achieved through auditory signals (music) and visual cues (leader's gestures), similar to a distributed network protocol.

 When dancing in a circle is more complex than an algorithm 🤖

-Anyone who has tried to follow the rhythm of La Dansà knows that synchronization is not as simple as on a computer.
+Anyone who has tried to keep up with the rhythm of La Dansà knows that synchronization is not as simple as in a computer.
 While a machine executes instructions without complaint, humans trip, lose the step, or laugh for no reason.
 And if you add a musician who speeds up the dolçaina out of pure emotion, chaos is guaranteed.
 In the end, what matters is not precision, but the spirit of the party 🎉.